katadjina/Booking_App/README.md

-<title>Accommodation Booking Website developed using ASP.NET MVC and Microsoft SQL Server <title>
+# Accommodation Booking Website developed using ASP.NET MVC and Microsoft SQL Server <title>
-The website allows users to add/ browse / book and rate accommodation.
+## The website allows users to add/ browse / book and rate accommodation.

 Features
 Browse and search for available services.